-On December 29, 2016, following the approval by our compensation committee and board of directors, our shareholders approved an amendment to our Compensation policy which include clauses allowing us to provide our directors and officers with insurance, indemnification and to exempt them from liability subject to the terms and conditions set forth by the Companies Law; provided however, that insurance policies purchased under the Compensation Policy comply with all of the following conditions:
+On February 14, 2019, following the approval by our compensation committee and board of directors, our shareholders approved an amendment to our Compensation Policy which includes clauses allowing us to provide our directors and officers with insurance and indemnification, and to exempt them from liability subject to the terms and conditions set forth by the Companies Law; provided however, that insurance policies purchased under the Compensation Policy comply with all of the following conditions:

-- v the maximum coverage amount under each policy shall not exceed the higher of: (i) US \$20 million; or (ii) 25% of our shareholders equity based on our most recent financial statements at the time of approval by our compensation committee; - v the maximum yearly premium to be paid by us for each policy shall not exceed 1% of the aggregate coverage of such policy; - v the purchase of the policy (including any renewal or extension) shall be approved by our compensation committee (and, if required by law, by our board of directors) which shall determine whether the coverage amount and the relevant premium sums are reasonable considering our exposures, the scope of coverage and market conditions and that the policy reflects the current market conditions, and it shall not materially affect our profitability, assets or liabilities.
+- the maximum coverage amount under each policy shall not exceed the higher of: (i) US \$25 million; or (ii) 25% of our shareholders equity (based on our most recent financial statements at the time of approval by our compensation committee) per incident and insurance period (for a one-year period) in addition to reasonable litigation expenses; - the maximum yearly premium to be paid by us for each policy shall not exceed 1.5% of the aggregate coverage of such policy; - the purchase of each policy shall be approved by our compensation committee (and, if required by law, by our board of directors) which shall determine that the policy reflects the current market conditions, and it shall not materially affect our profitability, assets or liabilities.

-We currently have an insurance policy for our directors' and officers' liability, including as directors or officers of our subsidiaries, for the period commencing on November 1, 2017 and ending on October 31, 2018, as approved by our compensation committee and board of directors.
-The coverage amount under such policy and the yearly premium to be paid by us for such policy are US \$19 million and US \$142,000, respectively.
+We currently have an insurance policy for our directors' and officers' liability, including as directors or officers of our subsidiaries, for the period commencing on December 1, 2018 and ending on November 31, 2019, as approved by our compensation committee and board of directors.
+The coverage amounts under such policy and the yearly premium to be paid by us for such policy are US \$19 million and US \$189,840, respectively.
 The terms of such policy are in accordance with our Compensation Policy.